 Pedestrians are known to suffer life-threatening injuries when struck by vehicles.
 If you recently suffered catastrophic injuries after being hit by a car, your entire life changes.
 It is critical that you access the compensation you will need to cover your expenses so you are not forced to deal with financial instability on top of the emotional trauma and physical consequences of your injuries.

-When you need legal help but are unsure where to turn, reach out to an experienced Greenville pedestrian accident attorney at Shelly Leeke Law Firm for a free consultation.
+When you need legal help but are unsure where to turn, reach out to an experienced Greenville personal injury lawyer at Shelly Leeke Law Firm for a free consultation.

 When Pedestrians Have the Right of Way

 Under South Carolina law, pedestrians have the right of way any time they are walking on a sidewalk or crossing walk.
 Pedestrians are required to travel on the shoulder of the road if there are no sidewalks or crosswalks available.

 However, even when pedestrians have the right of way, that does not stop drivers from striking them.
 If you have suffered critical injuries after being hit by a driver and have the right of way, you may have grounds for legal action against the person who hit you.

 Your pedestrian accident lawyer in Greenville, SC, is here to help you maximize the amount of compensation you could be awarded.
 Do not be surprised if the defendant attempts to argue that you did not have the right of way.
 Your attorney will be by your side to ensure liability is established accurately in your case.

 Common Pedestrian Accident Injuries to Sue for in Greenville

 Pedestrian accidents are often catastrophic.
 When a motor vehicle crashes into a pedestrian, the injuries people sustain are often life-threatening.
 Those who survive often wind up dealing with the implications of their injuries for years to come.